Emreodesia/ChefMate-AI/README.md

 - Check that the correct API key is in the `.env` file
 - Verify that your Gemini API key is valid

-## 📄 License

-This project is licensed under the MIT license.

----

 **ChefMate AI** - AI by your side in the kitchen! 🍳🤖